Radiative corrections to the $R$ and $R^2$ invariants from torsion fluctuations on maximally symmetric spaces: Heat kernel integration of torsion fluctuations

 \subsection{Integration of the $1^+$ sector}

 As we have just seen, the heat kernel integration over transverse $2$-forms is computed as difference between ordinary $2$-forms and transverse vectors.
 However, the differential operator in the $1^+$ sector is of fourth order, see App.\ \ref{sect:appendix-hessians}.
 Thus, here we cannot exploit the results of \cite{Codello:2008vh}, that are valid for second-order operators.
-Instead, we have to further express the contribution of transverse vectors in terms of ordinary vectors minus the scalar part, in formulae

-where $\Delta_{1^-}=\Delta_{1^+} ( \square \rightarrow \square + \frac{R}{12})$ and $\Delta_{0^+}=\Delta_{1^+} ( \square \rightarrow \square + \frac{R}{3})$ and we have set $d=4$.
+Instead, we have to further express the contribution of transverse vectors in terms of ordinary vectors minus the scalar part, in formulae { } where $\Delta_{1^-}=\Delta_{1^+} ( \square \rightarrow \square + \frac{R}{12})$ and $\Delta_{0^+}=\Delta_{1^+} ( \square \rightarrow \square + \frac{R}{3})$ and we have set $d=4$.
 The last term is due to the zero-modes, and it arises because constant scalars do not contribute to the spectrum of vectors.
 Thus, to obtain the final result stemming from the $1^+$-sector we have to work out the precise expressions the three Hessians, and then evaluate the traces over systems of $2$-forms, vectors and scalars.
 In order to lighten the presentation, here we will concentrate on the trace over $2$-forms, deferring the results for vectors and scalars to the appendix \ref{sect:appendix-1loop}.

 By plugging the spin-parity decomposition \eqref{eq:spin-parity-decomposition} into the Lagrangian \eqref{Lagriangian-max-sym} we can read off the Hessian in the $1^+$ sector

 The first row and column refer to the $A_{\mu\nu}$ field, while the others pertain to $\Pi_{\mu\nu}$, and $\mathds{1}=\frac{1}{2} \left( \delta^\mu{}_\alpha \delta^\nu{}_\beta - \delta^\nu{}_\alpha \delta^\mu{}_\beta \right)$ is the identity in the space of $2$-forms.
 The actual values of the coefficients that enter the previous equation are